iyaja/100-days-of-code/r1-log.md

 I was a bit disappointed with today.
 I expected to write some code as a part of a virtual conference, but it ended up being just talks.
 I did learn from the event, but considering that I didn't write code, I'll try to add an hour to day 7 (don't think I'll have time on day 6).

 ### R1D6
+Note: While I have been following up with the challenge, I forgot to update the log, so the dates might be inaccurate.

 Wrote my first code with SQL.
 Created a very simple database that stores a customer ID and name.